marcriera/ddgo-scripts/README.md

-# Densha de GO! scrips for the Titan One
+# Densha de GO! scripts for the Titan One

 This repository contains GPC scripts for the Titan One to use several controllers with the PS4/Switch game "Densha de GO!
 Hashirou Yamanote Sen".